Teacher Workplace Survey

 Special Features include...

-This survey was developed to allow school leaders to understand what teachers think about their work and their working environment.
-Such surveys are commonplace in other workplaces - this one is purpose-built for schools.
+Purpose-built for schools, Teacher Workplace Survey was developed to allow school leaders to understand what teachers think about their work and their working environment

-There is increasing evidence that the way schools are organised and run has in impact on teacher retention and on effective teaching.
-The research tells us that important workplace factors include safety, an atmosphere or trust, a staff who share high expectations for all students, and effective school leadership.
+There is increasing evidence that the way schools are organised and run has an impact on teacher retention and on effective teaching.
+The research tells us that important workplace factors include safety, an atmosphere of trust, a staff who share high expectations for all students, and effective school leadership

 NZCER provides a range of detailed reporting from the Teacher Workplace Survey data and the survey is available for use throughout the year.